 Initial Franchise Companies

-Under the banners of its first pilot franchise companies, SILVERTHORNE-MATRIXX PRODUCTIONS, DEEP LAKE PICTURES and LION LAMB PRODUCTIONS, the Company has completed a number of Mini Mogul Productions entitled: RETURN, THE PICKUP, RESERVOIR ZOMBIES, GEORGE and IF YOU CAN KEEP IT.
-THE PICKUP was the first film in history to utilize personal computers for script breakdown and production scheduling.
+Under the banners of its first pilot franchise companies, SILVERTHORNE-MATRIXX PRODUCTIONS, MATRIXX PRODUCTIONS, OE JOINT VENTURE, MYOPIC FILMS, MYOPIC PRODUCTIONS, DEEP LAKE PICTURES and LION LAMB PRODUCTIONS, the Company has completed a number of Mini Mogul Productions entitled: MY BUDDY THE DRUG DEALER, KAREN'S JELLY, TESTY PILOT, THE SCHEME, THE RETURN, THE PICKUP, RICK DANGER STRIKES, LET'S MURDER VIVALDI, JUST LIKE OLD FRIENDS, THE ASSIGNMENT, PEER PRESSURE, OVEREXPOSED, THE MAN WHO LOVED DONUTS, MOPS, SKINS, RESERVOIR ZOMBIES, GEORGE and IF YOU CAN KEEP IT.
+In keeping with the Company's founder, Lee Garmes, several films pioneered new techniques.
+For instance THE PICKUP was the first film to utilize personal computers for script breakdown and production scheduling and THE MAN WHO LOVED DONUTS was one of the first films to use the Video Toaster.

 Movie Mogul Productions